Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 We shall now introduce the notion of linkage, which is designed to analyze the structure of Verma modules.
-As an ingredient we first define the extended Weyl group, see section 8.3.2 in \cite{Josephbook}.
+For a classical complex semisimple Lie algebra $\lie{g}$, two Verma modules $M(\lambda)$ and $M(\mu)$ with highest weights $\lambda,\mu\in\lie{h}^*$ have the same central character if and only if $\lambda$ and $\mu$ are in the same orbit of the shifted Weyl group action, in which case they are called $W$-linked, see \cite{HumphreysO}.
+For $U_q(\lie{g})$ the group $W$ needs to be enlarged slightly to take into account the existence of elements in $\lie{h}^*_q$ of order $2$.